fleetdm/fleet/docs/Deploying/Configuration.md

 ##### packaging_s3_prefix

-Prefix to prepend when searching for installers.
+This is the prefix to prepend when searching for installers.

 - Default value: ""
 - Environment variable: `FLEET_PACKAGING_S3_PREFIX`